 Gulistan was born in Afghanistan and worked for 10 years at the country's only independent newspaper, Kabul Weekly.
 Elissa has been living in Kabul since 2007, and was previously a stringer for Agence France-Presse (AFP) television in Kabul, where she shot, edited and narrated news reports.
 She is also a photographer, and her images have been published internationally."

-Short interview with Elissa Burgos and beautiful pix of Afghanistan.
+Interview with Elissa Burgos and pix of Afghanistan.

 VJ Movement (for objective, behind-the-scenes journalism).